 Interested in raising money for us through a tandem skydive, a triathalon or a parachute jump?
 Visit Doitforcharity to find out how you can raise money and have fun!

-Magda is cycling from London to Brussels to raise funds for our latest project - Acorn Special Needs School and boarding facility.
+Magda cycled from London to Brussels from the 13th to the 15th of September to raise funds for our latest project - Acorn Special Needs School and boarding facility.

-You can support Magda's bike ride by donating here.
+You can continue to support Magda's campaign by donating here.

 Salama Charities started fundraising for its latest project, to build a school and dormitory for Acorn Special Needs Tutorials, by organising a Mount Kenya climb from the 16th to the 21st of April, 2018.